MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

   **UICulture** parameter), such as `de-DE` or `ar-SA`.
 Then, it searches in that subdirectory for a `.psd1` file with the same name as the script (or the value of the **FileName** parameter).

-  If `Import-LocalizedData` cannot find a subdirectory with the name of the UI culture, or the subdirectory does not contain a `.psd1` file for the script, it searches for a `.psd1` file for the script in a subdirectory with the name of the language code, such as de or ar.
-If it cannot find the subdirectory or `.psd1` file, the command fails, the data is displayed in the default language in the script, and an error message is displayed explaining that the data could not be imported.
+  If `Import-LocalizedData` can't find a subdirectory with the name of the UI culture, or the subdirectory doesn't contain a `.psd1` file for the script, it searches for a `.psd1` file for the script in a subdirectory with the name of the language code, such as de or ar.
+If it can't find the subdirectory or `.psd1` file, the command fails, the data is displayed in the default language in the script, and an error message is displayed explaining that the data could not be imported.
   To suppress the message and fail gracefully, use the **ErrorAction** common parameter with a value of SilentlyContinue.

-  If `Import-LocalizedData` finds the subdirectory and the `.psd1` file, it imports the hash table of user messages into the value of the **BindingVariable** parameter in the command.
-Then, when you display a message from the hash table in the variable, the localized message is displayed.
+  If `Import-LocalizedData` finds the subdirectory and the `.psd1` file, it imports the hashtable of user messages into the value of the **BindingVariable** parameter in the command.
+Then, when you display a message from the hashtable in the variable, the localized message is displayed.

   For more information, see [about_Script_Internationalization](../Microsoft.Powershell.Core/About/about_Script_Internationalization.md).